FAQ & Camper Tips

 Try to sample at least one class by each of the instructors in your genre over the course of the weekend.
 Don’t feel intimidated about attending a class offered by an instructor who is well known or whose playing is complex.
 After all, if he or she can do the complex stuff, he or she can probably explain the simple stuff, too (and all our teachers are great explainers, or they wouldn’t be here!)

-Check out the 2023 Faculty Page
+Check out the 2025 Instructors page.

 Hands-on! vs. Demos

 Most of our classes are “hands-on,” meaning that teachers have a set of skills or a tune or two in mind to impart, and that students should have their banjos in hand during class.
 On the other end of the spectrum are the few sessions labeled “demo.”
 Demos are presentations or mini-performances combined with explication and Q & A sessions (students will probably not have banjos in hand for demo classes).
-Somewhere in between are those classes labeled “demo-instructional.”
-Where they fall precisely in the continuum is up to the discretion of the individual teacher, but do have your banjos available.

 Other Kinds of Classes